Meandering Through Time

 It is thought that Pontefract Priory was their place of burial, and this is where the remains of Anthony Rivers and Richard Grey may still lie, not the fine tombs they intended.

-History tells us that Vaughan's remains would eventually be in the placed in a tomb in Westminster Abbey.
+History tells us that Vaughan's remains would eventually be placed in a tomb in Westminster Abbey.
 How ironic is it that Thomas Vaughan, the least important of the three, received a burial among kings and poets?
 It would be if it were true.
 I have my doubts.
 My research into Vaughan's family leads me to believe it is another Thomas Vaughan who lies within this Abbey, but that is a tale for another day.

 The Vaughan tomb lies in St John the Baptist Chapel, in Westminster Abbey, it has been is described as thus: